awesto/django-shop/docs/reference/docker.rst

 are intended to run on a local docker machine, hence there we use the internal web server provided by uWSGI_.
 In a productive environment, we usually use a web server to dispatch HTTP requests onto a backend application server.
 This setup has been tested with NGiNX_, which allows us to dispatch multiple server names using the same IP address.
-Moreover it also terminates all https connections.
+Moreover, it also terminates all https connections.